lorenzo-stoakes/linux-vm-notes/funcs/page-table-flag-funcs.md

 removing the read-only status, which will not be performing a `pgd_bad()` check.)

+Any other flags being set would indicate special handling need be applied to the descendent page table page.

 #### Arguments

 * `pgd` - PGD entry we either (potentially) intend to modify or whose